-If you’re taking creatine and enjoy using a
+If you’re using both creatine and enjoy spending time in a

 Understanding Creatine Supplementation